B-Bender: History

 In 1973 Parsons started making and installing the Pull-String himself, and renamed it the StringBender.
 He eventually made as many as 2,000 custom installations for guitarists including Ronnie Wood of The Rolling Stones.
 Harold Matlin of Matlin Guitars built one for Jimmy Page of Led Zeppelin.
 Parsons also supplied several hundred StringBender kits to Japanese guitar manufacturer Tokai Gakki.
 In 1989, when demand overtook his production capacity, Parsons partnered with Meridian Green to outsource the production of the kits, develop a network of authorized installation shops and write an instruction manual for the installers.
 Green also approached Fender again, and the Fender Custom Shop began producing a Clarence White signature model custom Telecaster equipped with the Parsons/White StringBender.
 Around 200 were produced, and based on this success, Fender decided to mass-produce a similar model and call it the B-Bender.
 Parsons and Green revised the design again, and in 1996 Fender began production of the Nashville B-Bender Telecaster incorporating the Parsons/Green StringBender.

-Shortly after Clarence White was killed by a drunk driver while loading equipment into his van with his brother Roland after a gig, Richard Bowden, former Linda Ronstadt and Dan Folgelberg guitarist, joined Roger McGuinn's post-Byrds organization and Bowden created his own B-Bender.
+Shortly after Clarence White was killed by a drunk driver while loading equipment into his van with his brother Roland after a gig, Richard Bowden, former Linda Ronstadt and Dan Fogelberg guitarist, joined Roger McGuinn's post-Byrds organization and Bowden created his own B-Bender.
 Being a Gibson player and with String Benders only available for Telecasters, Bowden created a non-defacing palm pedal that attached to the standard Gibson-style stop-bar tail piece.
 He leased his patent to Gibson, who turned it over to Epiphone for production.
 Due to manufacturing flaws, Epiphone discontinued production when their patent lease expired after ten years.
 Bowden now manufactures his device in his own custom shop and has expanded his designs to also fit on Telecasters, G&L ASAT Tribute Specials, and Stratocasters, as well as many acoustic guitars.